John Herd Thompson

 John Herd Thompson (1946 – July 12, 2019) was a Canadian historian.

+Thompson was born in Winnipeg, Manitoba and earned a Ph.D. from Queen's University in 1975.

-A leading historian of Canada, Thompson taught North American history at a variety of universities, including Simon Fraser University, McGill University, and Duke University during a 40-year teaching career.
+He became an authoratative historian of Canada, and taught North American history at a variety of universities, including Simon Fraser University, McGill University, and Duke University during a 40-year teaching career.
 After retiring from Duke in 2012, he moved to British Columbia.
 He died from lung cancer in July 2019.